amitsaha/echorand.me/content/posts/learning-and-current-software-development.md

 ## Conclusion

+The turbulence started with me being angry about anyone telling me to use AI to write my applications.

-I first thought that my anger/sadness/grieving about agentic software development was about other people who are juniors starting in the industry.
+Then, I wanted to give my own anger a moral - societal voice - so i made it (in my head, of course) about other people who are juniors starting in the industry.
 That they paid money to become software developers and now suddenly everything has changed.

-And I wanted to do something for them.
+I even created a nice story too for myself - i was like one of these software developers 15 years back, etc. And I wanted to do something for them.
 So I wanted to write a book to help them.

+I felt justified and righteous.
+What an amazing mix!

+And then finally, I chose to come back to myself - this self that has witnessed and only knows about what's happening for me.
+I wanted to write this post to help me clarify my own emotions.

-However, i think at this point, as much as all of that is true, and I don't know if i will do anything at all to solve that particular problem, but it was really me mourning the learning involved in software development/computer programming as I experienced it.
+I feel quite surely at this point, as much as all of that is true, and I don't know if i will do anything at all to solve that particular problem to help other people, but it is/was really me mourning the learning involved in software development/computer programming as I experienced it.
 And yet, the reality is all these resourceful software engineers, the ones who are right now in the middle of it all - they will discover themselves and what they like to do - are they builders?
 Business persons?
 Or do they love the problem solving aspects of it?
 It's their journey.

 Now, what is my relationship going to be with software development/computer programming when the practicalities of life knock on my door?
 I will find out.
+I am less righteous about it and bringing the whole problem home - what am I gonna do about it?
+Perhaps that's a better way to tackle this problem than from anger.

 _This post is in progress_ (Last Updated: 17 September, 2026 AEST)